 Today I thought I would show you some of the most common ways that people screw up their finances.
 I'll also include a solution for each one.

-Once you’re armed with that knowledge, you’ll know better how not to screw up your finances and make better decisions for you and your family.
+Once you’re armed with that knowledge, you’ll know better how not to screw up your finances and make better decisions and achieve financial freedom for you and your family.

 8 Ways to Seriously Screw Up Your Finances